nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

 This tutorial document has been produced from an **`Rmarkdown`** template.
 This template is intended as the starting point for your exploration and assessement of Oxford Nanopore DNA sequence data.
 The goals from this tutorial include

-1. To introduce a literate framework for analysing base-calling summary statistics to evaluate relative performance of runs
+1. To introduce a literate framework for analysing base-calling summary statistics to evaluate the relative performance of runs
-1. To provide basic QC metrics such that a review and consideration of experimental data can be undertaken
+1. To provide basic QC metrics so that a review and consideration of experimental data can be undertaken
-1. To provide training as to which QC metrics are of most interest and to encourage an understanding as to how different aspects of sequence data quality can be attributed to sample characteristics from DNA isolation and library preparation.
+1. To provide training as to which QC metrics are of most interest and to encourage an understanding of how different aspects of sequence data quality can be attributed to sample characteristics from DNA isolation and library preparation.

 Several of the plots included in this report have been replicated from publicly available projects such as POREquality [^1], minion_qc [^2], and pycoQC [^3].